MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/4-Paths/README.md

 This lesson simplifies the connector built in the [previous lesson](../3-NavTables) by removing its required function parameters, and improving the user experience by moving to a dynamically generated navigation table.

-For an in-depth explanation of how credentials are identified, please see the [Data Source Paths section](../../../docs/m-extensions.md#data-source-paths) of the [M extensibility reference](../../../docs/m-extensions.md).
+For an in-depth explanation of how credentials are identified, please see the [Data Source Paths section](../../../HandlingAuthentication.md#data-source-paths) of [Handling Authentication](../../../HandlingAuthentication.md).

 ## Data Source Paths
-When invoking a [data source function](../../../docs/m-extensions.md#data-source-functions), the M engine identifies which credentials to use during an evaluation by doing a lookup based on the [Data Source Kind](../../../docs/m-extensions.md#data-source-kind) and [Data Source Path](../../../docs/m-extensions.md#data-source-paths) values.
+When invoking a [data source function](../../../HandlingDataAccess.md#data-source-functions), the M engine identifies which credentials to use during an evaluation by doing a lookup based on the [Data Source Kind](../../../HandlingDataAccess.md#data-source-kind) and [Data Source Path](../../../HandlingAuthentication.md#data-source-paths) values.

 In the [previous lesson](../3-NavTables) we shared two data source functions, both with a single `Uri.Type` parameter.